Discrete Restricted Boltzmann Machines: Products of simplices and their normal fans

-By this lemma, if $\RBM_{\Xcal,\Ycal}$ is a universal approximator of distributions on $\Xcal$, then $|\Ycal|\geq\Amd(\Xcal,2)$.
-Hence discrete RBMs may not be universal approximators even when they have the same dimension as the ambient probability simplex.
+A simple consequence of the previous lemma is that if the model $\RBM_{\Xcal,\Ycal}$ is a universal approximator of distributions on $\Xcal$, then necessarily the number of hidden states is at least as large as the maximum code of visible states of minimum distance two, $|\Ycal|\geq\Amd_\Xcal(2)$.
+Hence discrete RBMs may not be universal approximators even when their parameter count surpasses the dimension of the ambient probability simplex.